Zahi Hawass: Association with Mubarak

 As Minister of Antiquities, Hawass was closely associated with the government of former President Hosni Mubarak.
 His resignation as minister on March 3, 2011, and his re-appointment to the Ministry on March 30, 2011, have been seen as part of the overall events surrounding Mubarak's resignation.
 It was reported that his re-appointment angered numerous factions, who opposed the appointment of any of the old guard under Mubarak to new positions in the government.
 The 2011 Egyptian protests resulted in increased criticism of Hawass.
 Demonstrators called for his resignation, and the upheaval increased attention on his relationship with the Mubarak family and the way in which he has increased his public profile in recent years.

 Commercial endeavours

-Hawass has lent his name to a line of men's apparel, described by The New York Times as "a line of rugged khakis, denim shirts and carefully worn leather jackets that are meant, according to the catalog copy, to hark "back to Egypt’s golden age of discovery in the early 20th century"; the clothing was first sold at Harrods department store in London, in April 2011.
-Critics say the Hawass clothing commercializes Egyptian history, and objected to their understanding that "models had sat on or scuffed priceless ancient artifacts during the photo shoot," an accusation that was denied by Hawass and the clothing manufacturers.
+Hawass has lent his name to a line of men's apparel, described by The New York Times as "a line of rugged khakis, denim shirts and carefully worn leather jackets that are meant, according to the catalog copy, to hark "back to Egypt's golden age of discovery in the early 20th century"; the clothing was first sold at Harrods department store in London, in April 2011.
+Critics say the Hawass clothing commercializes Egyptian history, and objected to their understanding that "models had sat on or scuffed priceless ancient artifacts during the photo shoot", an accusation that was denied by Hawass and the clothing manufacturers.
 Hawass already sells a line of Stetson hats reproducing the ones he wears, which "very much resemble" the ones worn by Harrison Ford in the Indiana Jones movies.

-Honorary degrees
+Personal life

+Hawass is married to Fekrya Hawass, a gynecologist whom he met in 1967.
+They have two sons, one a physician, the other a restaurateur, both living in Cairo.

+He was a close friend of actor Omar Sharif and accompanied him during his final days in 2015.
+In 2020, Hawass posted on Instagram remembering his friend: "Yesterday I remembered my dear friend Omar El-Sherif who was born on April 10th.
+We used to celebrate together and I would sing for him the song by Marilyn Monroe celebrating the birthday of President JF Kennedy and he would sing the same song to me on my birthday."

+Hawass was a friend of Jehan Sadat, the former First Lady of Egypt.
+Hawass and Sadat organized "private tour of the country's pharaonic sites" for guests for years until her death in 2021.
+"Her charisma was electrifying to an extent that when she spoke the audience would be so silent you could hear a pin drop" Hawass said remembering her.